-IS CHOCOLATE THE OBVIOUS WINNER?
+IS CACAO THE OBVIOUS WINNER?

-WHY CHOCOLATE WINS
+WHY CACAO WINS

 First, it’s the minerals.
 Cacao is a better source of iron, copper, magnesium and phosphorus.
 When you’re looking for a food that ensures proper energy by supplying iron for red blood cell function, or if you’re looking for other essential minerals such as calcium, magnesium and phosphorus for stronger bones, copper to build healthy connective tissue, and chromium for better metabolism, you’re talking cacao!
+And, you’ll be thrilled to know that there’s cacao in chocolate (the darker the better, although the processing differs significantly).

 FUN FACTS ABOUT CAROB